In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Risk Analysis of In-Context Learning

 \subsection{Posterior Variance: Inference-time Error}

-Having established bounds on the Bayes Gap, we now turn to the other component of the ICL risk: the Posterior Variance, $R_{\mathrm{PV}}$.
+We now focus on the Posterior Variance, $R_{\mathrm{PV}}$.
 This term represents the irreducible error of the Bayes predictor itself.
 A key question is: \textit{How does this Posterior Variance, arising from a mixture of $T$ task types, relate to the intrinsic difficulty of the true task at inference time?}

+The following theorem suggests that, under some assumptions on the data (discussed later), the Bayes predictor identifies the true task type from a few-shot context.